Research output per year

-Colonialism, postcolonial studies culture, identity, politics, religion, Islam, Muslims, South Asia, Middle East, modern literature, racism, anti-racism, free speech
+Colonialism, postcolonial studies, modernity, identity, politics, religion, Islam, Muslims, South Asia, Middle East, modern literature, racism, anti-racism, free speech

-Anshuman Mondal is Professor of Modern Literature, specialising in post-colonial studies.
+Anshuman Mondal is Associate Dean Research for the Faculty of Arts and Humanities, and Professor of Modern Literature, specialising in post-colonial studies.
 He joined the School in September 2016, having previously held academic posts at the University of Leicester and Brunel University London, where he was Professor of English and Postcolonial Studies.

 He is the author of Nationalism and Post-Colonial Identity: Culture and Ideology in India and Egypt (RoutledgeCurzon, 2003), Amitav Ghosh (Manchester University Press, 2007), and Young British Muslim Voices, an account of his journey across the UK talking to young Muslims.

 In 2012-13 Anshuman was awarded an AHRC Research Fellowship (£94, 688 FEC) to undertake a research project on Muslim-related freedom of speech controversies, and the ethics of reading and writing in a multicultural context.
 In 2014 he published Islam and Controversy: The Politics of Free Speech after Rushdie (Palgrave).
-He has continued to write and research on 'free speech', and is currently completing a new book provisionally entitled Racism and 'Free Speech': What Anti-racists Need to Know.
+He has continued to write and research on 'free speech', and his new book, Racism and 'Free Speech', will be published by Bloomsbury in 2024.

 Throughout his career, he has published essays on Indian literature in English, Gandhi, gender politics in Indian nationalism, modern Arabic narrative genres, modern Islam and fundamentalism, and the politics of the Middle East, contemporary representations of Muslims, and on freedom of speech and freedom of religion.